itemsapi/itemsapi/README.md

 ## Contribution rules
 - Code evolution is better than code revolution
 - It is good to have tests
-- Developer experience and solving real problems is more important than quality of code
-- Simplicity and easy to use is very important and we should make continuous improvement to achieve that
+- Quality of code is important but developer experience (DX) is a top!
 - https://www.itemsapi.com/docs/philosophy-and-methodology

 ## Credits